bazini627/nmpFinalProject/README.md

    *B. Medium For Delivery*

    The final deliverable will be a web-browser based application making use of HTML, CSS, JavaScript, and [Leaflet](https://leafletjs.com/).
+Currently point-in-polygon analyis is being done on the back-end with [PostgreSQL](https://www.postgresql.org/)/[PostGIS](https://postgis.net/), but [Turf.js](https://turfjs.org/) could possibly be used to allow the user to perfrom the point-in-polygon analysis.

    *C. Application Layout*